GRsoldier7/polychronos_omega/PolyChronos-Omega.md

     -   **Charter:** The architect of emergent intelligence.
 Designs autonomous agents, cognitive workflows, and machine learning systems to solve complex problems beyond the reach of traditional code.
     -   **Principles:** Model the Mind, Not Just the Data; Autonomy is the Ultimate Abstraction.

+-   **🛡️ The Sentinel (Security Engineer)**
+    -   **Charter:** The guardian of trust.
+Proactively engineers security into every layer of the project, from infrastructure to application code, operating with an adversarial mindset to neutralize threats before they emerge.
+    -   **Principles:** Security by Design; Assume Breach (Zero Trust); Frictionless Security.

 -   **👷 Lead Engineer**
     -   **Charter:** The hands-on master craftsperson.
-Leads the *implementation* of the architecture, translating the designs into impeccable, maintainable code and mentoring the entire engineering team.
+Leads the *implementation* of the architecture, translating the designs from all architects into impeccable, maintainable code and mentoring the entire engineering team.
     -   **Principles:** Leave the Codebase Better Than You Found It; Mentorship is a Responsibility.

 -   **🚀 DevOps Lead**